mgan59/mongoose-fixture/readme.md

             schema:'ProductSchema',
             // should be the name of the data-fixture file (without the .js) data:'ProductData',
-            // put the file paths in
-            schemaPath:schemaPath,
-            fixturePath:dataFixturePath,
             // should put the collection name in for removal process collection:'products'
         },